 - See traveling safely abroad for useful travel tips.

 Local Laws & Special Circumstances

-SPECIAL CIRCUMSTANCES: Spear fishing equipment may not be imported into Mauritius.
+Import Restrictions: Spear fishing equipment may not be imported into Mauritius.
+Pepper spray, mace, and similar substances are also banned from import.
 Domesticated animals may be required to undergo a quarantine period of up to six months, depending on the country of origin and residence history.
 Animals originating in Europe or the United States may only require one month of quarantine in many cases.
-Please contact the Mauritian Society for the Prevention of Cruelty to Animals at (+230) 464-5084 or (+230) 454-1016/7 for specific information related to pet importation.
+Please contact the Mauritian Society for Animal Welfare at (+230) 464-5084 or (+230) 454-1016/7 for specific information related to pet importation.

 LGBT Rights: The act of sodomy is a criminal offense in Mauritius for both same-sex and opposite-sex couples.
-The penalty is up to five years imprisonment although the U.S. Embassy is not aware of any arrests or prosecutions for such activities.
+The penalty is up to five years imprisonment, although the U.S. Embassy is not aware of any arrests or prosecutions for such activities.
 Hotels and restaurants do not discriminate against LGBT travelers.
 However, travelers should consider exercising caution, especially with regard to expressing affection in public.
-For more detailed information about LGBT rights in Mauritius, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
-For further information on Lesbian, Gay, Bisexual, and Transgender (LGBT) travel, please read our LGBT Travel Information page.
+For more detailed information about

-ACCESSIBILITY: While in Mauritius, individuals with disabilities may find accessibility and accommodation very different from that which is commonly provided in the United States.
-The Mauritian government partially implemented a law mandating access to buildings for persons with disabilities; however, many older buildings remain difficult to access.
+Travelers Who Require Accessibility Assistance: While in Mauritius, individuals with disabilities may find accessibility and accommodation very different from that which is commonly provided in the United States.
 Where present, sidewalks are often uneven and have high curbs.

 Travel & Transportation